 After establishing a secure home office environment and routine, I found myself taking to telecommuting quickly, enjoying the many benefits this non-traditional work option provides.
-The advantages, which include reducing carbon footprints and increasing office space, are practical and proven. [youtube= Is working from home a good idea?
+The advantages, which include reducing carbon footprints and increasing office space, are practical and proven. [youtube= And yet, as I reflect on telecommuting practice and talk with my coworkers about starting their own, I sometimes wonder if there is such thing as a “telecommuting temperament.”
+Is working from home a good idea?
 Last year, NPR put together a serial on the mobile-office revolution.

 The second of the three-part series was titled “The End of 9-to-5,” a profile of workplaces that had adopted what’s called a Results-Only Work Environment—or ROWE—which “gives everyone in a company the freedom to do their job when and where they want, as long as the work gets done.”
 Employees worked from their kitchen tables at midnight; they telecommuted from coffee shops; and they could manage their work lives to fit in with the daily routines of school drop-off and cooking dinner.
 Is there a workers’ paradise on the horizon for the cubicle dwellers of the world, or is it just another utopian vision that will join the cubicle and other office innovations as the object of ridicule in Dilbert cartoons and derision by those on the receiving end of ROWE’s good intentions?

 Is the mobile office one of those rare free lunches that boost productivity and let employees lead happier lives?
 When to Let Employees Work from Home.
 Telecommuting can be a vital recruiting tool, if you plan ahead and create the right culture for your company.

 Here's how.
 How to:Five tips to manage an online team.
 Teams and the art of leadership - I recently finished reading Mike Brearley's "The Art of captaincy" (Pub 1985, ISBN-10: 0752261843).